Fukuii Application Architecture Overview¶

 System Overview¶

-Fukuii is a full-featured Ethereum Classic node implementation that:
+Fukuii is a full EVM execution layer implementation that:

-- Maintains the blockchain: Stores and validates blocks, headers, and transaction data
+- Maintains an EVM blockchain: Stores and validates blocks, headers, receipts, and transaction data for ETC or any Engine-API-driven network

-- Provides JSON-RPC API: Exposes standard Ethereum JSON-RPC endpoints for client applications
+- Provides JSON-RPC API: Exposes standard Ethereum JSON-RPC (

 High-Level Architecture¶

-Fukuii follows a modular, layered architecture built on the Actor model using Akka.
+Fukuii follows a modular, layered architecture built on the Actor model using Apache Pekko (Scala 3 compatible fork of Akka).
 The system can be visualized as follows:

 graph TB